- On July 27, 2022

 INTRODUCTION

-Their creation is attributed to the ancient Paracas and Nazca people, who flourished on the southern Peruvian coast around 500 BC.
+Their creation is attributed to the ancient Paracas and Nazca people, who flourished on the southern Peruvian coast.

 Scholars believe the Nazca culture would be a continuity of the Paracas people, as both cultures reflect similar customs.